nventive/Chinook.DynamicMvvm/src/DynamicMvvm.Abstractions/ViewModel/IViewModel.md

 ﻿# IViewModel

-A `IViewModel` entity is a container for all the `IDisposable` object that can be bound to a view.
+A `IViewModel` is a container of `IDisposable` objects and can be bound to a view.

-When `IViewModel` is disposed, all the `IDisposable` object attached to it will be disposed.
+When `IViewModel` is disposed, all the `IDisposable` objects attached to it will be disposed.

 It is meant to store [DynamicProperties](../Property/IDynamicProperty.md), [DynamicCommands](../Command/IDynamicCommand.md), children ViewModels, etc.